 Canada is committed to creating a cleaner environment for future generations by investing in clean technologies and increasing energy efficiency.

-- Almost $900 million was spent on energy research, development, and deployment by governments in 2015-16
+- More than $650 million was spent on energy research, development, and deployment by governments in

 - Canada is the sixth largest energy producer, the fifth largest net exporter, and the eighth largest consumer